Aurora Hunt Aurora Hunt

 2. It's Planetary, Not Local: The "p" stands for planetary.
 It is an average of 13 magnetometers around the entire globe.
 You could be experiencing a local magnetic substorm directly overhead in Iceland that never registers on the global Kp average.

 3. It's Just One Metric: Kp measures the size of the auroral oval, not the strength or visual brightness.
 The strength is heavily dictated by the Bz component of the solar wind (the interplanetary magnetic field).
-If the Bz is pointing North (+), a Kp 6 storm will yield absolutely nothing visually.
+If the Bz is pointing northward (+), a Kp 6 storm can strongly underperform visually, especially outside high-latitude regions.

 READ NEXT